mobiusml/gemlite/README.md

 This newly proposed algorithm in GemLite operates in contrast to the GEMM Split-K approach, but within a GEMV context.
 By doubling the workload per Triton program launched in the GEMV kernel, it reduces the frequency of loading scales/zeros and lowers the number of threads needed.
 As a result, this method delivers the best performance for batch-size=1 decoding.

 All kernels are flexible, supporting 8, 4, 2, and 1-bit weight precisions as well as both fp16 and int8/fp8 activations.

+## Limitations
+* All kernels require a minimum group-size of 32.
+* The default accumulation DType for FP16 inputs is FP16.
+If you encounter precision issues, you can try <a href="https://github.com/mobiusml/gemlite/blob/master/gemlite/core.py#L28">reverting to FP32</a>.
+* <b><a href="https://github.com/mobiusml/gemlite/blob/master/gemlite/triton_kernels/gemv_revsplitK_A16fWnO16f_int32packing.py">Gemv RevSplit-K</a></b>, which is the default kernel for batch-size=1, does not work with 1-bit weights packed as 32-bit with a group-size of 32.
+In this case, you should use 8-bit bitpacking via `.pack(...,packing_bitwidth=8)`, or revert to using the `GEMV` kernel instead.

 ## Performance
 ### End-2-End Performance